What is International Baccalaureate?

 “The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right. ”

 This mission is also translated into a set of outcomes for students, encapsulated in the IB Learner Profile.

 The IB Programme strives to develop students who are:

 Further information about IB can be found at their website: www.ibo.org .

-As an IB Candidate School, we are implementing instruction based on the IB Middle Years framework in all 9th and 10th grade classes and offering students a full range of academic and service opportunities, including the Personal Project in 10th grade.
-Based on our projected timeline for authorization, our current sophomores (class of 2017) will be able to participate in the Diploma Programme or IB Career-Related Certificate program when they reach their junior year (pending final authorization).
+As a Middle Years Programme Candidate School, we are implementing instruction based on the IB MYP framework in all 9th and 10th grade classes and offering students a full range of academic and service opportunities, including the Personal Project in 10th grade.
+Our current sophomores (class of 2017) will be able to participate in the Diploma Programme starting next fall.
+They may also have the opportunity to participate in the IB Career-Related Program, pending final authorization.

 For further information about the IB and its programmes, visit http://www.ibo.org